LEONARD MATLOVICH.COM___________gallery

 – Randy Shilts, Conduct Unbecoming.

-Man on left in plaid shirt is Bill Bland, then the partner of NGTF head Bruce Voeller.
+Man on left in plaid shirt was Navy Vietnam veteran Bill Bland, then the partner of NGTF head Bruce Voeller.

 "Leonard Matlovich" "Dan Choi" gays military